 Internal-only node — not intended for placement in camera type assets by designers.
 Created programmatically by the PCM's SetViewTarget override (implicit camera activation) to relay an external UCameraComponent's FMinimalViewInfo into CCS as an FComposableCameraPose each tick.
 If the target actor is missing or has no UCameraComponent, the node passes through the unmodified input pose.

 Compute nodes run once at camera activation on the BeginPlay chain.
-They publish output values that camera nodes downstream read once and cache — not reread each frame.
+Most publish output values that camera nodes downstream read once and cache — not reread each frame.
+A compute node may also perform explicit initial-pose setup before the first camera tick.

 Measures the distance and direction between two actors at activation time.
 Use to scale boom-arm length, set initial FOV, or derive blend weights from actor proximity at the moment the camera spawns.